 Use a White Noise Machine

-If you live near a busy road, train track, or airport, or in a noisy apartment building or neighborhood, the noise could be keeping you awake.
+If you live near a busy road, train track, or airport, or in a noisy apartment building or neighborhood, the noise could be keeping you from getting restful slumber.
 A white noise machine can help drown out distracting noises inside or outside your home that might disrupt your slumber.

 Lavender is well-known to have sleep-inducing properties.
 Inhale some lavender essential oil or put some on your pillow.
 You can even buy pillows or face masks filled with lavender flowers.